infiniteCrank/GoCodeBot/backend/go_corpus.md

 ### Sync Package

-- Provides synchronization primitives such as mutexes and wait groups:
+- Provides synchronization primitives such as mutex's and wait groups:

   ```
   import "sync"